Apply by:

 Students on OSAP Probation

 OSAP requires you to pass at least 3.0 credits in 2 terms, or 1.5 credits if you're studying in one session only.
-Students with permanent disabilities must pass 1.0 credit per term.
+Students with a documented permanent disability, or documented persistent or prolonged disability, must pass 1.0 credit per term.

 If you’re on Academic Probation for OSAP, it means that you did not successfully complete your studies last year while you were on OSAP and that for the next academic year, your academic progress will be monitored closely.
 This happens if you don’t complete your required course load, or if you dropped classes after receiving your funding.